a-mirecki/jfft-compiler/readme.md

 # JFTT Code Golf Compiler
-This is my compiler written in Python
+This is my compiler written in Python for my studies

 I wasn't focusing much on optimization as I wanted to take part in code golf challenge